pymc-devs/pymc-examples/myst_nbs/pymc3_howto/updating_priors.myst.md

 In order to update our beliefs about the parameters, we use the posterior distributions, which will be used as the prior distributions for the next inference.
 The data used for each inference iteration has to be independent from the previous iterations, otherwise the same (possibly wrong) belief is injected over and over in the system, amplifying the errors and misleading the inference.
 By ensuring the data is independent, the system should converge to the true parameter values.

 Because we draw samples from the posterior distribution (shown on the right in the figure above), we need to estimate their probability density (shown on the left in the figure above).
 [Kernel density estimation](https://en.wikipedia.org/wiki/Kernel_density_estimation) (KDE) is a way to achieve this, and we will use this technique here.
 In any case, it is an empirical distribution that cannot be expressed analytically.
-Fortunately PyMC3 provides a way to use custom distributions, via `Interpolated` class.
+Fortunately PyMC provides a way to use custom distributions, via `Interpolated` class.

 ```{code-cell} ipython3
 def from_posterior(param, samples):